In this section

 Cutting-edge diagnostic tests include:

-• Magnetic resonance imaging (MRI), a radiation-free type of imaging method, allows doctors to see a very detailed picture of the brain.
+- Magnetic resonance imaging (MRI), a radiation-free type of imaging method that allows doctors to see a very detailed picture of the brain and spine.

-• 3-D conformal radiation uses multiple beams of radiation to treat brain tumors.
+- 3-D conformal radiation uses multiple static beams of radiation to treat brain tumors.
 A computerized image of the patient's brain allows doctors to specifically target the tumor.

-• Image-guided radiation uses many different imaging techniques together to help locate a tumor before the actual treatment.
+- Image-guided radiation uses many different imaging modalities together to locate a tumor prior to treatment to allow for both accurate and reproducible delivery of radiation.

-• Intensity-modulated radiation uses multiple parts of radiation beams, which allows for a higher dose of radiation to the tumor while protecting the healthy brain tissue around it.
+- Intensity-modulated radiation uses multiple computer-controlled beams of varying intensities to allow for a higher and more precise dose of radiation to the tumor while protecting the healthy brain tissue around it.

 Contact us